Azure/Microsoft-Defender-for-Cloud/Workbooks/ARC deployment for multicloud/README.md

 **Author: Inbal Silis**

 Microsoft Defender for Servers plans require Azure Arc deployment on AWS/GCP machines.
-This interactive workbook provides an overview of machines in your environment showing their Azure ARC Connected Machine agent deployment status.
+This interactive workbook provides an overview of machines in your environment showing their Azure Arc Connected Machine agent deployment status.

 There are 2 tabs:
 *  AWS Account